saikumar7893/FlightBooking_MiniProject/README.md

 10. @BeforeMethod allows the method to execute before the execution of each @Test methods, whereas @afterMethod is executed after the execution of each @Test methods.

 11. Finally I have Asserted the Information with expected values and Returned the successfull automation process.

+TESTCASE-2:

+1.A Small Base Test Case where Evaluating the from and to locations in the Home page.

+2.Initially in this I have given the from and to location names as same.

+3.So there is an error that gives Origin and Destination cant be same.

+4.With the help of Method in the Utility Class I will take the screen shot of the page when ever the error occurs.

+5.And the images will be stored in the Same Folder Structure as given by the Xpath.